 Serving 2-Hour Radius of Chicago – All Suburbs

-Pet Loss At Home connects pet owners with our Team of mobile veterinarians (Dr. Megan Carolan, Dr. Sarah Hadzic, Dr. Holly Pietschmann, Dr. Vanessa Yeager, & Dr. Alexis Newman) throughout the Chicagoland area.
+Pet Loss At Home connects pet owners with our Team of mobile veterinarians (Dr. Megan Carolan, Dr. Sarah Hadzic, Dr. Holly Pietschmann, & Dr. Vanessa Yeager) throughout the Chicagoland area.
 Our focus is availability for home euthanasia 8am-8pm, 7 days a week, within 1-3 hours notice same day.
 You can look forward to more and more reliable home euthanasia service as we partner with more and more compassionate veterinarians.

 - Optional Clay Paw Print and/or Fur Clipping by Request FREE

-- $600-$650 includes mobile vet drive time, house call time, sedation, home euthanasia, pet body transport, private cremation, ashes saved, ashes returned via personal delivery or shipping (You may prefer to have the mobile vet take your pet’s body and save/return the ashes.)
+- $600-$700 includes mobile vet drive time, house call time, sedation, home euthanasia, pet body transport, private cremation, ashes saved, ashes returned via personal delivery for certain locations (You may prefer to have the mobile vet take your pet’s body and save/return the ashes.).